Heart of Marrakesh feels impact of euro zone crisis

 Tourists from western Europe typically account for more than 70 percent of all visitors annually to Morocco, where total visitor numbers fell 10 percent in the first quarter of 2012 from a year earlier, according to official data.

-The downturn in trade in Jamaa el-Fna square shows that while the euro zone crisis has its epicentre in places like Athens and Madrid, the tremors are being felt much further afield.
+The downturn in trade in Jamaa el-Fna square shows that while the euro zone crisis has its epicenter in places like Athens and Madrid, the tremors are being felt much further afield.

 Morocco is vulnerable because Europe is its biggest trading partner and tourism is it biggest source of foreign currency - crucial to keeping its fragile balance of payments afloat - and accounts for up to 10 percent of gross domestic product.